 TRAKNAT is a network of local groups in the Twickenham, Richmond and Kingston area campaigning against UK arms exports.
 There is more explanation below and on the About Us page, where you will also find a list of the member groups.

 We are continuing to protest at Vince Cable’s position as a friend of arms dealers, how he facilitates weapons deals to some of the most repressive regimes in the world, and the way he has reneged on his commitment to increase transparency in the arms trade.
-We held a demonstration outside the The Turk’s Head in St Margarets on 24 April 2014, where Vince Cable was holding a dinner with other Liberal Democrats.
+We handed in a letter to Dr Cable about arms exports to Israel on 5th August 2014.

 A group of Zac Goldsmith’s constituents met with him on 9 April 2014.
 The aim was to seek his help in a number of ways.

 - Firstly to ask him to put pressure on Dr Cable to reverse his u-turn on transparency and make public arms export licences called Open Individual Trade Control licences (OITCLs), those used by arms brokers to broker unlimited quantities of weapons to human rights repressors.
 Dr Cable issued 17 OITCLs to British arms brokers between May 2010 and March 2013 to trade an unlimited quantity of weapons from another country to Egypt, which has just sentenced over 500 democracy protestors to death.
 These licences were for a full range of military goods including assault rifles, sniper rifles, combat shotguns and small arms ammunition.

 - Secondly to explain Cable’s failure to restrict exports to poor countries, see below, and to ask him to facilitate a meeting with the Overseas Development Minister Alan Duncan who is responsible for the review of these licences (see below).